Crisis in Central America

 UNHCR at Work: San Jose Action Statement

-In the summer of 2016, the governments of Belize, Canada, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Panama and the United States met to discuss the need for stronger protection of asylum seekers, refugees and internally displaced people in the NTCA.
+In the summer of 2016, the governments of Belize, Canada, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Panama and the United States met to discuss the need for stronger protection of asylum seekers, refugees and internally displaced people in the NCA.

 The statement aims to focus on “timely identification and documentation” of people in need of protection and “unhindered access to fair and efficient procedures for protection.”
 Other objectives include finding alternatives to detention for asylum seekers and ensuring access to legal aid.